 A double card (a double stamped card or double postcard) consists of two attached cards, one of which is designed to be detached by the recipient and returned by mail as a single card.
 Double cards are subject to these standards:

-b.
-A double card must be folded before mailing and prepared so that the address on the reply half is on the inside when the double card is originally mailed.
-The address side of the reply half may be prepared as Business Reply Mail, Courtesy Reply Mail, meter reply mail, or as a merchandise return service label.
+- A double card must be folded before mailing and prepared so that the address on the reply half is on the inside when the double card is originally mailed.
+The address side of the reply half may be prepared as Business Reply Mail, Courtesy Reply Mail, meter reply mail, or as a USPS Returns service label.

 Letter-size pieces (except card-size pieces) that meet one or more of the nonmachinable characteristics in 1.2 are subject to the nonmachinable surcharge (see 133.1.5).

-Flat-size pieces that do not meet the standards in 2.0 are subject to the applicable postage for a parcel-size piece, based on weight.
+Flat-size pieces that do not meet the standards in 2.0 are considered parcels and the mailer must pay the applicable parcel price.

-[6-2-14] First-Class Mail parcels are eligible for USPS Tracking and Signature Confirmation services.
-A First-Class Mail parcel is:
+First-Class Package Service — Retail parcels are eligible for USPS Tracking and Signature Confirmation service.
+A First-Class Package Service — Retail parcel is:

 - A mailpiece that exceeds any one of the maximum dimensions for a flat (large envelope).
 See 2.1.